Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 Engine options: MySQL
 Version: MySQL 5.7.X
- It is very important to select latest version of 5.7.X.
-Select the version with highest number.
+ It is very important to select the latest version of 5.7.X.
+Select the version with the highest number.
 This lab requires it for the application.

 In the Templates section, select Dev/Test.